 Yes, certainly.
 If you are planning your wedding cake, I offer a personal consultation with complimentary tasting samples and a design service.
 I recommend you take advantage of this service if possible.
-However, if it is difficult to arrange this, we can communicate via email or Messenger.

 I also provide 5 inch and 4 inch cakes, please find the size guide below;

 Round cake: 1×1 inch slice = 12 slices

 Round cake: 1×2 inch slice = 6 slices

 Square cake: 1×1 inch slice = 16 slices